Feb 27, 2025

 The “Future Financial Services Regime for Crypto Assets” also specifies a primary aim to expand “specified investment”.

-Moreover, the HM Treasury now proposes to monitor crypto asset activities in the United Kingdom.
+Moreover, HM Treasury now proposes monitoring crypto asset activities in the United Kingdom.
 This would monitor activities provided by UK firms to persons based in the UK or overseas (natural and legal), as well as those provided by overseas firms to UK persons (natural or legal).

 FAQ